tvarchive/codingRound/README.md

 4. Make sure you make multiple check-ins in the process, we would love to see your progress bit by bit.
 5. Also check-in a separate file where you should list all your code review comments.
 6. Send us the link of your GitHub repo to **careers@testvagrant.com**.
 Also attach your **resume**.

-**The parameters of evaluation:**
-1. Naming Conventions & readability of code
-2. Modularization & Abstraction
-3. Demonstration of OO concepts & Design Patterns
-4. Etiquette of Version control